lin-tianyu/VISTA3D-Inference-Pipeline/README.md

 To run this inference pipeline, only **⚙️ Requirement** section and **💻 Usage** section are needed.
 The other sections are for detailed information.

 ## 📰 News
+- Update 09/30/2024:
+    1. The name of the volume causing any (hopefully) errors would be capture and log `./errors.log`.
+    2. Checking already inferenced volumes by searching input volume in the `eval` folder.
 - Update 09/28/2024:
     1. **support logging volume name that cause OOM problem**:
         - When encounter OOM error, the name of the volume causing this error will be highlighted (red) in the output.